View All 1892 World's Columbian Exposition Commemorative Half Dollar

 Description

 The 1892 Proof Columbian Half Dollar is a proof half dollar struck at the Philadelphia Mint, part of the Classic Silver Commemoratives (1892-1954) series.
-With a mintage of only 103, this is an extremely rare issue.
-The obverse features designs varying by commemorative issue, each authorized by an individual act of Congress, while the reverse displays designs varying by commemorative issue.
-Designed by Charles E. Barber/George T. Morgan.
+With a mintage of 103, this is an extremely rare issue — the scarcer of two mint variants, with less than 1% of total production.
+The obverse features designs varying by commemorative issue, each authorized by an individual act of Congress and the reverse displays designs varying by commemorative issue.
+Struck during the Gilded Age of rapid industrialization and the great silver debates, when monetary policy shaped elections and economic destiny.
+As a proof issue, this coin was struck multiple times on specially prepared polished planchets using polished dies, producing mirror-like fields and frosted design elements prized by collectors.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Auction record: $18,400 PR66 09-21-2005 Heritage Auctions.
 Struck in 90% silver, 10% copper, weighing 12.5 grams, 30.6 mm in diameter, with a reeded edge.
 Cataloged as PCGS #9295.
-Classic Silver Commemoratives (1892-1954) were half dollars and occasional other denominations struck to honor people, places, and events in American history.
-A rich and diverse series that spans over 60 years of American history.
-Many issues had very low mintages and are highly sought after.
-The complete set is a significant numismatic achievement.

 External References